-Express Power to Sub-Delegate: Sub-Delegate/s: Dog Act 1976: s 10AA(3) Delegation of local government powers and duties.
-Director Community Planning Manager Development and Place Senior Ranger CEO Conditions on this Sub-Delegation: Conditions on the CEO delegation also apply to the sub-delegation.
+Express Power to Sub-Delegate: Sub-Delegate/s: CEO Conditions on Dog Act 1976: s 10AA(3) Delegation of local government powers and duties.
+Director Community Planning Manager Development and Place Senior Ranger Conditions on the CEO delegation also apply to the this Sub-Delegation: sub-delegation.
 Compliance Links: Dog Act 1976 s 17A If no application for registration made - procedure for giving notice of decision under s 16(3).
 Note: Decisions under this delegation may be referred for review by the State Administrative Tribunal - s 16A; s17(4); s 17(6).
 Dog Local Law 2019 Record Keeping: Delegations exercised are to be recorded in the Town's document management system.